davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 ## The Weird Thing You Cannot Do (Doctors Hate It!)

-The FLP result essentially says: you must never design a consensus algorithm which can get into the following situation:
+The FLP result gives us a piece of extremely valuable advice: we must never design a consensus algorithm which can get into the following situation:

+> There is some network message $m$ with the following properties:
+>
-> There is some network message $m$, which can be delivered *before* a decision has been reached.
-In all cases, *after* $m$ has been delivered and fully processed by its recipient node, the system is guaranteed to have reached a decision.
+> * $m$ can be delivered *before* a decision has been reached
+> * In all cases, *after* $m$ has been delivered and processed, the system is guaranteed to have reached a decision

+If such a message can appear at any point in your algorithm, you won’t be able to make the algorithm tolerate a single fault.

 I know it looks like legalese, but I'm saving you from pages of technical definitions and mathematical notation here, so bear with me.
 Read the above *carefully* and make sure you understand what's being stated before moving on.

 Ready?
-Alright, now if you're like me, after reading this you might have questions, like:
+Alright, if you're like me, this might raise a handful of questions, like:

 * Do both of our example algorithms actually do that?
 (They do.)
-* Why does something so specific keep ending up in our algorithms by accident?
+* Why does something so specific consistently make it into our designs without us noticing?
 (It has to do with Termination.)
 * What exactly goes wrong?
-(It's the same dead end we've seen twice now.)
+(It's the same ‘dead end’ we've seen twice already.)
 * How did they come up with this?
 (I assume it took them a long time.)

 Let's explore each of these questions in depth.

 ## Do both our algorithms really do that?

+They do.

 ## How do we keep accidentally creating this situation?

+It has to do with Termination.

 ## What exactly goes wrong?

+It’s the same dead end we’ve seen twice now.

+## How did they come up with this?

+TODO the idea of a decision point which is driven by the relative order of two message deliveries.
+That the “has always decided once processed” thing is a concise and neutral way to say, either this message makes the decision or find a the decision was already made and backs off (the atomic decide-if-not-decided).
+That a message sent after the decision is made doesn’t affect the ability to remain bivalent.